matthewh806/Minipops/README.md

 I have an active [Trello](https://trello.com/b/Xhqh0N8C/volcasampletool) board where I'm putting all my TODOs, bugs and ideas for improvements / features.

 ### Name
-What is does the name Minipop mean or have to do with anything?
+What does does the name Minipop mean or have to do with anything?
 Well, Korg's SDK is called Syro, which I think must be a reference to the aphex twin [album](https://en.wikipedia.org/wiki/Syro) of the same name.
 I love the track [minipops 67 [120.2]](https://open.spotify.com/track/6kzLbNxsJidjc80Nw3uZVg?si=kxSMP1xjToWOup7uhWUVqQ) and so I decided to steal the name :)

 ## Building
 ### Dependencies